Travelling in different train classes in India and food

 Meanwhile, at the various stations you’ll find a variety of food.
 Some stations will have nothing, but many will have at least a drink person with chips and other pre-packaged food.
 Still larger stations will have fruit sellers and a variety of places to get items like samosas or pre-made sandwiches.
 Finally, the largest stations will have restaurants just outside (such as Comesum).

-Read more about train and bus travel in India – North India by bus and train, experience of three young backpackers
+Read more about train and bus travel in India – North India by bus and train, the experience of three young backpackers.
+We hope reading this article on the different train classes in India has inspired you to take a journey.
+Just click on Plan Your Trip for any assistance.

 helping you travel your way